IU-ACCPA-2023/vscode-stella/README.md

 # Stella Syntax Highlighter

+A language extension to provide support for the Stella language created for the ACCPA course

 ## Features

-Syntax highlighting for the Stella language created for the ACCPA course by Nikolai Kudasov.
+- Syntax highlighting, including inside markdown fenced block
+- Code snippets